jasper-zanjani/notes/win/pwsh.md

 [Add-DhcpServerInDC]:             #add-dhcpserverindc                           "`Add-DhcpServerInDC`"
 [Add-PSSnapin]:                   #add-pssnapin                                 "`Add-PSSnapin` (alias: `asnp`) &#10; Load a given list of snap-ins (.NET assemblies containing a collection of cmdlets and/or providers for use within PowerShell) either by name or via the pipeline - last supported in PowerShell 5.1"
 [Add-DhcpServerv4Scope]:          #add-dhcpserverv4scope                        "`Add-DhcpServerv4Scope` &#10; Add an IPv4 scope on the DHCP server service."
+[Add-DistributionGroupMember]:    #add-distributiongroupmember                  "Add-DistributionGroupMember&#10;Add a single recipient to distribution groups and mail-enabled security groups"
 [Add-Type]:                       #add-type                                     '`Add-Type`&#10;Add a.NET Framework type (a class) to a Windows PowerShell session'
 [Add-WindowsFeature]:             #install-windowsfeature                       '`Add-WindowsFeature` (alias: `Install-WindowsFeature`)'
 [Clear-Host]:                     #clear-host                                   "`Clear-Host`"